Recruitment (EN)

 2. University Introduction

 HKUST(GZ) is the first legally independent mainland-Hong Kong cooperative educational institution established under the Greater Bay Area development framework.
-Officially established in June 2022 with approval from China’s Ministry of Education, HKUST(GZ) focuses on interdisciplinary innovation and exploring new talent cultivation models.
-We aim to become a paradigm for integrated educational development and an internationally renowned university that cultivates innovative talents for the future.
+Officially established in June 2022 with approval from China’s Ministry of Education, HKUST(GZ) focuses on interdisciplinary innovation and exploring new talent cultivation models, dedicated to cultivating future-oriented, high-level innovative talents.

 HKUST(GZ) awards master’s and doctoral degrees from The Hong Kong University of Science and Technology.
 As of September 2024, we have over 300 academic staff, including 240+ tenured faculty.
 All faculty hold doctoral degrees, 98% have international experience, nearly 20% are national-level talent program recipients, nearly 50% are provincial/ministerial-level talent program selectees, and 15% are ranked among the global top 2% scientists.